Home Care Worker Immigration Pilots

 IRCC has introduced new permanent resident pathways for home care workers

-Canada's new permanent residence (PR) pathways for home care workers are set to launch on March 31, 2025
+Canada's new permanent residence (PR) pathways for home care workers launched on March 31, 2025.

-This CanadaVisa page will outline key eligibility factors and conditions for these new pathways, and will be updated as Immigration Refugees and Citizenship Canada (IRCC) posts further updates.
+This CanadaVisa page will outline key eligibility factors and conditions, and application procedures for applicants to these new pathways.

 Overview

-On March 31, 2025, IRCC will launch two new immigration streams for home care workers, known collectively as the Home Care Worker Immigration Pilots (HCWP).
+On March 31, 2025, IRCC launched two new immigration pilots for home care workers, known collectively as the Home Care Worker Immigration Pilots (HCWP).

 These are:

 Out-of-status home care workers in Canada may also be eligible for the HCWP under a public policy.
-IRCC has announced that a limited number of spaces will be available to this cohort.
+IRCC has announced that a limited number of spaces in each pilot program will be available to this cohort.

-For more information on work options and permanent residence pathways for foreign health care workers, visit our webpage
+For more information on other work permit options and permanent residence pathways for foreign health care workers, visit our webpage

 Eligibility